System Played On: PS4

 The new headquarters mode, while interesting, was little more than wasted space to drop loot boxes.
 There isn’t a whole lot of reason spend time walking around your camp to get information that Sledgehammer should have just put on menu screens anyways.

 Unfortunately, the game also includes microtransactions.
-I didn’t feel the game was really creating a situation that would force me to buy them.
+I didn’t feel the game was really creating a situation that would force me to buy them (this could be because I don’t play the multiplayer as extensively as others).
 But regardless they are there and shouldn’t be.

 There are numerous technical issues I’ve encountered as well.
 The hit detection is very fickled and incredibly frustrating.
 I’ve also noticed that the game board did not count several of my kills during matches.
 These are things that should have easily been fixed through the development of the game.

 All in all, the Call of Duty: WWII’s multiplayer ranks on the more positive side than negative.
 The War mode appears to be the mode that is going to take up the majority of my time as a player.
 If only the rest of the maps and spawn points were better thought out this could have been an amazing multiplayer like older Call of Duty games.